3dbeb41841bfbfcc24d55143816cf7f1/yeoman-intro/readme.md

-# Introduction to the Yeoman `gulp-angular` Generator
+# Introduction to Yeoman and the `gulp-angular` Generator

 ## Table of Contents
 * [First Things First](#first-things-first)